 Our starting point is the pressure group theory developed by Peltzman and Becker.
-Peltzman argued that politicians and public officials trade-off efficiency considerations and distributional ones when they make policy.
+Peltzman argues that politicians and public officials trade-off efficiency and distributional considerations when they make policy.
 This tradeoff is greatly affected by the initial conditions.
 Reducing competition in a perfectly competitive market leads to first-order profit gains and second-order consumer-surplus losses.
 By contrast, increasing competition in a monopolistic situation delivers first-order consumer surplus gains and second-order profit losses.
 Unlike Becker, however, we do not think that competition among pressure groups leads to efficient outcomes.
 In fact, the interest of the public is not adequately represented.
 This does not mean that the public interest is always ignored.
-While business has always been powerful in the United States, the enforcement of antitrust law has waxed and waned at various times, likely as a result of the changing strength of the countervailing pressure groups and of the cohesion and strength of the business coalition as well.
+While business has always been powerful in the United States, the enforcement of antitrust law has waxed and waned at various times, likely as a result of the changing strength of the countervailing pressure groups as well as the business coalition’s strength and cohesion.
 Some businesses (especially small or new entrants) tend to see antitrust enforcement as a net positive, while large businesses generally oppose it because it may represent an impediment to their own growth (at the very minimum).
-Many market characteristics impact these dynamics, such as how concentrated the industry is, how aligned are the political interests of industry players, how disperse the group paying the rent is, how opaque is the rent payment itself, transaction costs in the political organization of dispersed agents, among others.
+Many market characteristics impact these dynamics, such as how concentrated the industry is, how aligned are the political interests of industry players, how disperse the group paying the rent is, how opaque is the rent payment itself, the transaction costs in the political organization of dispersed agents, among others.